kube-academy/onboarding/CONTRIBUTING.md

 1. Open the [KubeAcademy PowerPoint New Course Template](https://drive.google.com/file/d/1hD6-2eKwSTa1WJKSJq_mj3NRS3K_5HOD/view?usp=sharing) in the KubeAcademy Onboarding Google Docs folder.
 2. Go **File** > **Make a Copy** > **Entire Presentation**.
 3. From the template copy, go **File** > **Rename** to rename your Hello World video sample.
 Save it to your GitHub folder containing the templates.
-3. In Slide 1, do all the following:
+4. In Slide 1, do all the following:

    - Insert the sample MP4 video over the **PLACE YOUR VIDEO HERE** box.
    - Replace **Title** with the title of your course.
    - Replace **Subtitle** with **Video Course Sample**
    - Replace **Speaker's Name**, and **Role/Title** with your name, role or title.

-3. In two or more of the other slides, continue to add sample content.
+5. In two or more of the other slides, continue to add sample content.
-4. Delete any slides from your Hello World video sample that you did not use.
+6. Delete any slides from your Hello World video sample that you did not use.
-4. Go to the [KubeAcademy backlog](https://github.com/kube-academy/backlog/issues) in GitHub.
+7. Go to the [KubeAcademy backlog](https://github.com/kube-academy/backlog/issues) in GitHub.
-5. Attach the Hello World video to the issue that you created for your course in GitHub.
+8. Attach the Hello World video to the issue that you created for your course in GitHub.

+### Test Record using OBS

-It is a good idea to test record the three scenes before you do an actual course recording.
+It is a best practice to test record the three scenes before you do an actual course recording.
 Make sure to run the test for a few minutes to ensure that there are no issues.
-If you encounter one, contact the KubeAcademy team through Slack at ?, or go to [OBS Help](https://obsproject.com/help).
+If you encounter one, contact the KubeAcademy team by leaving a message in GitHub or on the , or go to [OBS Help](https://obsproject.com/help).

-### Test Record using OBS

 1. From OBS, go **Settings** > **Output**.
 2. In the **Controls** panel, select **Start Recording**.